RakibRyan/is_this_cell_taken__project_zomboid_map_mod/README.md

 implement above features???

+## Version 0.5.5 Date: 20/09/2023

+• Got the zoom and panning working, cell coordinates display accurately aswell.
+Apparently it was mapping a local position.

 ## Version 0.5.4 Date: 20/09/2023

 • Got the zoom and panning working however when dragging the map to another location it changes the cell location too.